What Does it Mean to Study Philosophy?

 At the associate and bachelor's degree level, you will likely study a bit of both branches so that you have a good understanding of how the philosophical approach has been used for centuries to contemplate issues and provide a forum for debate.
 Topic areas can include ethics (moral conduct), metaphysics (reality), epistemology (knowledge), and aesthetics (art).
 With that grounding, you can refine your skills to a more technical method of analysis.
 Online college courses in philosophy are available for the solitary thinker.

-What Can I Do With a College Degree in Philosophy?
+What Can You Do With a College Degree in Philosophy?

 Looking for a job as a "philosopher" in the truest sense of the word can be frustrating, since the only listings you'll find are generally in academic positions at colleges and universities.
 However, your highly developed analytical and critical thinking and writing skills should be in high demand in a variety of industries.
 Many career postings ask for candidates with a liberal arts or humanities degree.
 In this case, a philosophy degree is advantageous because of the abstract reasoning and research background it provides.
 You might be suited for a career in:

 - Business.
 The ability to look at old problems and processes in new ways is invaluable in the business world.